Michael Blazek: St. Louis Cardinals

 Blazek climbed his way through the minor leagues, originally as a starting pitcher.
 In 2011, Blazek made the Texas League All-Star Game after going 8–3 in the first half with a 5.31 ERA with Double-A Springfield.
 Blazek was converted to a relief pitcher in 2012, and in 40 games with Springfield, he went 5–8 with a 4.16 ERA, striking out 83 in 80 innings.
 After the season, Blazek had his contract purchased by the Cardinals, protecting from the Rule V Draft.

 After 17 appearances and an 0.92 ERA to begin the 2013 season at Springfield, the Cardinals promoted Blazek to the major leagues for the first time.
 However, Blazek did not make an appearance before being optioned to Triple-A Memphis, making room for Michael Wacha.
 Blazek was recalled by the Cardinals on June 22, and made his major league debut the same night in a relief appearance, throwing a scoreless inning against the Texas Rangers.
 All told, Blazek was recalled to the majors and sent back down 4 times during the 2013 season by St. Louis.
 On September 1, he was included as the player to be named later in the trade that brought reliever John Axford from the Milwaukee Brewers two days earlier.
 With the Cardinals, Blazek made 11 appearances with a 6.97 ERA, walking 10 and striking out 10 in 10.1 innings.

 Milwaukee Brewers

 With Memphis at the time of the trade, Blazek joined the Brewers bullpen, making 7 appearances that September for a Milwaukee team well out of the postseason picture.
 He threw an inning in each appearance and gave up 4 runs.
-Blazek spent the entire 2014 season with Triple-A Nashville, where he began the year as a reliever, but was later moved into the rotation.
+Blazek spent the entire 2014 season with the Triple-A Nashville Sounds, where he began the year as a reliever, but was later moved into the rotation.
 In 20 appearances as a reliever, Blazek was 0–3 with a 5.68 ERA, and opposing batters hit .358 against him.
 However, in 17 starts, Blazek went 4–1 with a 3.62 ERA and a .235 OBA.